-- Craig, M.P.A. (forthcoming 2016), Ecological Political Economy and the Socio-Ecological Crisis (Basingstoke: Palgrave Macmillan).
+- Craig, M.P.A.
+(2017), Ecological Political Economy and the Socio-Ecological Crisis (Basingstoke: Palgrave Macmillan).